OfficeDev/office-js-docs-pr/docs/includes/register-sso-add-in-aad-v2-include.md

     > [!NOTE]
     > The `User.Read` permission may already be listed by default.
 It's a good practice to only request permissions that are needed, so we recommend that you uncheck the box for this permission if your add-in does not actually need it.

-1. Select the checkbox for each permission as it appears (note that the permissions will not remain visible in the list as you select each one).
-After selecting the permissions that your add-in needs, select the **Add permissions** button.
+1. Select the checkbox for each permission as it appears.
+Note that the permissions will not remain visible in the list as you select each one.
+After selecting the permissions that your add-in needs, select **Add permissions**.

     :::image type="content" source="../images/azure-portal-request-api-permissions-add-permissions.png" alt-text="The Request API permissions pane with some permissions selected.":::